Solution | Financial Forecasting#

 Enhancing the efficiency of financial forecasting requires:

-Improving the capacity for finance teams to quickly access data and automate data pipelines.
+Improving the capacity for finance teams to access data and automate data pipelines.
 Rather than relying on manual checks and merges via spreadsheets, teams can streamline their processes, save time and reduce errors, allowing them to focus more on analysis and decision making.

 Easing the comparison of traditional and advanced statistical / machine-learning forecasting techniques, with simple tests and selection of appropriate drivers, developing more accurate projections alongside full ownership and explainability.

-Dataiku’s Financial Forecasting solution offers finance teams an opportunity confidently transition through a transformative shift in their business impact while retaining full control of process and outputs.
+Dataiku’s Financial Forecasting Solution offers finance teams an opportunity confidently transition through a transformative shift in their business impact while retaining full control of process and outputs.

 Installation#

-The process to install this solution differs depending on whether you are using Dataiku Cloud or a self-managed instance.
+The process to install this Solution differs depending on whether you are using Dataiku Cloud or a self-managed instance.

 Dataiku Cloud users should follow the instructions for installing solutions on cloud.